tldr-pages/tldr/pages/common/tee.md

 # tee

-> Read from standard input and write to standard output and files.
+> Read from standard input and write to standard output and files (or commands).

 - Copy standard input to each FILE, and also to standard output: